 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link, at no extra cost to you.

-Originally posted on November 2, 2018, and updated on November 05, 2022, for clearer recipe and nutritional information.
+Originally posted on November 2, 2018, and updated on October 23, 2022, for clearer recipe and nutritional information, new photos and a video.

 SHARE THIS RECIPE